mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → float:
             *no description available*

+.. py:class:: mitsuba.render.RayFlags

+    Members:

+        None : No flags set

+        Minimal : Compute position and geometric normal

+        UV : Compute UV coordinates

+        dPdUV : Compute position partials wrt.
+UV coordinates

+        dNGdUV : Compute the geometric normal partials wrt. the UV coordinates

+        dNSdUV : Compute the shading normal partials wrt. the UV coordinates

+        ShadingFrame : Compute shading normal and shading frame

+        FollowShape : Derivatives of the SurfaceInteraction fields follow shape's motion

+        DetachShape : Derivatives of the SurfaceInteraction fields ignore shape's motion

+        BoundaryTest : Compute the boundary-test used in reparameterized integrators

+        All : //!
+Compound compute flags

+        AllNonDifferentiable : Compute all fields of the surface interaction ignoring shape's motion

+    .. py:method:: __init__(self, value)

+        Parameter ``value`` (int):
+            *no description available*

+    .. py:method:: mitsuba.render.RayFlags.name
+        :property:

 .. py:class:: mitsuba.render.Sampler

     Base class: :py:obj:`mitsuba.core.Object`

     Base class of all sample generators.

-    For each sample in a pixel, a sample generator produces a (hypothetical) point in the infinite dimensional random number cube.
-A rendering algorithm can then request subsequent 1D or 2D components of this point using the ``next_1d`` and ``next_2d`` functions.
+    A *sampler* provides a convenient abstraction around methods that generate uniform pseudo- or quasi-random points within a conceptual infinite-dimensional unit hypercube \f$[0,1]^\infty$\f.
+This involves
+    two main operations: by quering successive component values of such an infinite-dimensional point (next_1d(), next_2d()), or by discarding the current point and generating another one (advance()).

-    Scalar and wavefront rendering algorithms will need interact with the sampler interface in a slightly different way:
+    Scalar and vectorized rendering algorithms interact with the sampler interface in a slightly different way:

     Scalar rendering algorithm:

-    1. Before beginning to render a pixel block, the rendering algorithm calls ``seed`` to initialize a new sequence with the specific seed offset.
-2. The first pixel sample can now be computed, after which ``advance`` needs to be invoked.
+    1. The rendering algorithm first invokes seed() to initialize the sampler state.

+    2. The first pixel sample can now be computed, after which advance() needs to be invoked.
 This repeats until all pixel samples have been generated.
 Note that some implementations need to be configured for a certain number of pixel samples, and exceeding these will lead to an exception being thrown.

-3. While computing a pixel sample, the rendering algorithm usually requests batches of (pseudo-) random numbers using the ``next_1d`` and ``next_2d`` functions before moving on to the next sample.
+    3. While computing a pixel sample, the rendering algorithm usually requests 1D or 2D component blocks using the next_1d() and next_2d() functions before moving on to the next sample.

-    Wavefront rendering algorithm:

-    1. Before beginning to render the wavefront, the rendering algorithm needs to inform the sampler of the amount of samples rendered in parallel for every pixel in the wavefront.
-This can be achieved by calling ``set_samples_per_wavefront`` .
-2. Then the rendering algorithm should seed the sampler and set the appropriate wavefront size by calling ``seed``.
-A different seed value, based on the ``base_seed`` and the seed offset, will be used for every sample (of every pixel) in the wavefront.
-3. ``advance`` can be used to advance to the next sample in the sequence.
-4. As in the scalar approach, the rendering algorithm can request batches of (pseudo-) random numbers using the ``next_1d`` and ``next_2d`` functions.
+    A vectorized rendering algorithm effectively queries multiple sample generators that advance in parallel.
+This involves the following
+    steps:

+    1. The rendering algorithm invokes set_samples_per_wavefront() if each rendering step is split into multiple passes (in which case fewer samples should be returned per sample_1d() or sample_2d() call).

+    2. The rendering algorithm then invokes seed() to initialize the sampler state, and to inform the sampler of the wavefront size, i.e., how many sampler evaluations should be performed in parallel, accounting for all passes.
+The initialization ensures that the set of parallel samplers is mutually statistically independent (in a pseudo/quasi-random sense).

+    3. advance() can be used to advance to the next point.

+    4. As in the scalar approach, the rendering algorithm can request batches of (pseudo-) random numbers using the next_1d() and next_2d() functions.

     .. py:method:: mitsuba.render.Sampler.advance(self)